-Bitterness isn’t always a terrible thing.
+Is the Bitter Taste of Coffee Scary? – Bitterness isn’t always a terrible thing.
 If your coffee does not taste bitter, it may be overly sour or sweet.
 Bitterness is the key to achieving equilibrium.
-A modest touch of bitterness will add variation to the dish while also complementing and not overpowering the other flavors.
-Join Helena to learn about Is the Bitter Taste of Coffee Really Scary?
+A subtle bitterness will add variation to the dish while complementing and not overpowering the other flavors.
+Join Helena to learn about Is the Bitter Taste of Coffee Scary?

-Returning to the Vietnamese coffee culture.
+I am returning to the Vietnamese coffee culture.
 Stores here frequently provide coffee with a distinctly bold and bitter flavor, which has long been used as a criterion for judging “excellent” coffee.
-As a result, the high-quality coffee business, as well as specialty coffee, have faced significant challenges.
+As a result, the high-quality coffee business and specialty coffee have faced significant challenges.

 In truth, pure coffee contains a wide range of flavors, including bitterness.
-However, if your coffee is extremely bitter, it might be a genuine issue.
+However, it might be a genuine issue if your coffee is bitter.
 So, how does actual bitterness in coffee beans feel, and how do we keep it under control when we drink it?
 Please take the time to read the following article:

 What is the definition of bitterness?

-Many people imagine the tongue as a taste map, with distinct zones for detecting salty, sweet, sour, bitter, and bitter flavors.
-However, we now understand that taste may be detected in all areas of the tongue.
+Many people imagine the tongue as a taste map with distinct zones for detecting salty, sweet, sour, bitter, and bitter flavors.
+However, we now understand that taste may be seen in all areas of the tongue.

-This is since our tongue sensory cells contain a large amount of protein, roughly 35 of which react with chemicals in food to produce a bitter taste.
+This is because our sensory tongue cells contain a large amount of protein, roughly 35 of which react with chemicals in food to produce a bitter taste.

 As a result, these molecules, known as phenolics, are responsible for the bitter coffee flavor.
-Chlorogenic acid, which makes up to 8% of the coarse mass of green Arabica seeds and has a significant impact on the sensory aspect of coffee, is one of the most frequent chemicals.
+Chlorogenic acid, which makes up to 8% of the coarse mass of green Arabica seeds and significantly impacts the sensory aspect of coffee, is one of the most frequent chemicals.